 Have you heard of Storywalk?
 Our local library just installed one, and I know of a few others at parks and nature preserves in the area.
 A Storywalk, as the name implies, allows you to walk and read at the same time.
-The pages of a picture are separated, and each page is placed is a separate glass case or structure (protected from the weather) around a walking path.
+The pages of a picture book are separated, and each page is placed in a separate glass case or structure (protected from the weather) around a walking path.
 As you walk along the path, you can read each page of the story every hundred feet or so.

 Depending on where you live, your local library might have an outdoor storytime.
 Even if they don’t, consider setting one up on your own.
 Janssen from Everyday Reading recently hosted an event like this, called Gather Together and Read, for people in her area.
 Isn’t this so cool?

 Little Free Library

 It’s so exciting to stumble on a Little Free Library.
 We have a few in our area, and the boys and I love checking them out.

 Little Free Libraries are small boxes, a little larger than mailboxes, and big enough for about two or three dozen books (though they can come in many shapes and sizes).
 You can take a book or two for free or leave a book or two that you no longer need.

 Many of them are in parks and near playgrounds, though you might also find them in people’s front yards.
 They are such a fun way to get out in your neighborhood and engage with your community through a shared love of books.
 When I travel somewhere new, I love checking the Little Free Library website to see if there are any in the area.

 This might be my absolute favorite way to connect books and nature.
 If you can’t imagine finding time to sit down and read a book outdoors, maybe you can listen to one while you take a walk or go for a run.